How to Stop Exchange Server from Recreating Meetings?

 Use the Exchange Admin Center to review and modify delegate access settings that could be causing unintended calendar modifications.

 If you operate a hybrid environment, it might be a good idea to review sync logs.
-After that also, run the Hybrid Configuration Wizard to ensure proper calendar synchronization between on-premise and cloud.
+After that, also run the Hybrid Configuration Wizard to ensure proper calendar synchronization between on-premise and cloud.

 Best Practices to Prevent Exchange Server from Recreating Meetings?